Applies to Platform: UTM 3.0, 4i Edge 3.0

 The Endian high availability system is supported on both Endian hardware and software.
 Whether choosing hardware or software, the high availability module requires completely identical hardware platforms (e.g. 2 Minis, 2 Macros, 2 identical x86 systems, etc.).
 Something else important to note when deploying high availability is that you must provide a duplication method for each and every connection to the Endian appliance.
 Every connection the primary unit has (WAN, LAN, etc.) must be replicated across the standby unit to ensure complete replication capabilities exist (see example below).

-In this scenario, each network on the Endian (WAN, LAN, etc.) is connected to an external managed switch which has a unique VLAN assigned to each network.
-This deployment option consumes the least amount of network ports and provides for enhanced extensibility.
 Another option is to replace a single managed (VLAN capable) switch with smaller, separate switches for each Endian zone (WAN, LAN, etc.).
 This may not be cost-effective and could be less reliable since the failure of any switch could break failover partially or completely.

 Configure HA Primary Unit